starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ## Configuration Tips

-### Installing Evdev-joystick
+### Mappings

-The `evdev-joystick` utility is provided by different packages depeding on your distribution.
-See the list below for your distribution.

-* Arch - `linuxconsole`
-* Debian/Ubuntu - `joystick`
-* Fedora - `linuxconsoletools`
+A collection of mappings used by our members can be found [here](https://github.com/starcitizen-lug/mappings).

 ### Evdev Deadzones

 On Linux, evdev adds deadzones to every axis for each controller you plug into your system.
 This is good for inexpensive controllers that don't have any form of internal calibration or programming.
 However, with higher end programmable sticks like those from VKB and Virpil, evdev's deadzone adds to the programmed deadzone for those devices.
 This can also impact throttle devices, where you can get a "hitch" at 50% throttle when it passes through the middle of the axis.

 To eliminate this problem, you want to create a udev rule that removes the evdev deadzone from your devices when they're plugged in.

+First, install `evdev-joystick`.
+This utility is provided by different packages depending on your distribution.
+See the list below for your distribution:
+* Arch - `linuxconsole`
+* Debian/Ubuntu - `joystick`
+* Fedora - `linuxconsoletools`

-To start with, you will need the Vendor ID, Model Name, and Model ID that the device reports to the system.
+Then, you will need the Vendor ID, Model Name, and Model ID that the device reports to the system.
 You can get this information with `udevadm`

 ```bash
 udevadm info -n /dev/input/by-id/usb-your-joystick-name | grep 'ID_VENDOR_ID|ID_MODEL_ID|ID_MODEL'